fleschutz/CWTS/README.md

 🔧 Installation
 ----------------
-First download und unzip the code (see green button), or execute: `git clone https://github.com/fleschutz/CWTS`

-Then execute in a terminal window: (requires cmake and a C++ compiler)
+Execute in a terminal window: (requires cmake and a C++ compiler)

 ```
+> git clone https://github.com/fleschutz/CWTS    # Or download and unzip the ZIP file (click green button)
 > cd CWTS
 > cmake .
 > make -k